Probate Q&A Series

 • Secure and insure the vehicle as an estate asset: The personal representative should document the vehicle (VIN, mileage, location, condition), confirm insurance coverage, and reduce risk while the estate is pending.

-• Use the estate process to transfer or sell the vehicle: If the vehicle is an estate asset, the personal representative generally completes the transfer or sale using the signed title plus certified Letters and a certified death certificate, and then accounts for the transaction in the estate.
+• Use the estate process to transfer or sell the vehicle: If the vehicle is an estate asset, the personal representative may generally sell estate personal property without a separate court order and complete the DMV transfer with the required title and estate authority documents, then account for the transaction in the estate.

 What the Statutes Say